Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 The Layer System at a Glance

-Base — a lightweight long-sleeve in merino or technical synthetic.
-Wicks sweat, UPF protection, dries overnight.
+Base — a lightweight merino long-sleeve (Icebreaker Oasis 200 or 150 Tech Lite).
+Wicks sweat, UPF protection, multi-day wear without washing.

 Mid — a fleece or grid pullover.
 Goes on at 05:30, comes off by 08:00, back on at sundown.